chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __Citation Style Search__: Search for a citation style (`.csl` file), which is downloaded to the location specified in your workflow settings (default: `~/.pandoc/csl/`).
 - __Force Buffer Reload__: Force a reload of the citation picker.
 Mostly for debugging purposes.

+## Spread the Word
+As this is probably the most feature-rich and most performant citation picker on macOS, it is kind of a bummer that not many people know about this.
+However, I do not really know where to "advertise" this, since I am not aware of any forum or website for academics that work with markdown and BibTeX.
+So if you know a good place, feel free to contact me or spread the word yourself. 😊

 ## About the Developer
 <!-- vale Google.FirstPerson = NO -->
 In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
 For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
 If you are interested in this subject, feel free to get in touch.